Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Analyse a mailbox to find the most frequent senders.'
-This verb+resource combination is specific and distinguishes it from sibling tools like 'list_inbox_emails' or 'search_emails' by focusing on aggregation and ranking of senders.
+The description clearly states the tool's action: 'Analyse a mailbox to find the most frequent senders.'
+It provides specific use cases (identifying key contacts, high-volume senders, newsletter sources) and distinguishes itself from sibling tools by focusing on sender frequency analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.